-Most horizontal air handlers have 1 or 2 air filters located in a louvered access panel in the ceiling directly under the air handler.
-The louvered ceiling access panel has 1 or 2 air filter racks designed to retain standard 1" thick disposable air filters.
-Below are the required steps to replace the air filter in a louvered ceiling access panel.
+Most horizontal air handlers have the filters in a louvered ceiling access panel located in the ceiling below the air handler.
+The louvered ceiling access panel has an air filter rack designed to accept 1" thick standard air filters.
+Follow these easy steps to replace the air filters.

-1. Follow the procedure "Shutting Down / Turning Off the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions.

-- 2. Remove the thumb screws on the louvered ceiling access panel.
-CAUTION: Be very careful when removing the last thumb screw because the panel can swing down guickly and cause injury. - 3.
-Allow the access panel to rotate downward and han vertically. - 4.
-Remove the old air filter from the filter rack.

-NOTE: The air filter is disposable. do not attempt to clean the filter and reuse it.
+- 1. Follow the procedure "Shutting Down/Turning Off the Air handler" in the Section 4: Startup and Shutdown Instructions section of this manual. - 2.
+Remove the thumb screws on the louvered ceiling access panel.
+Be careful when removing the last thumb screw as the panel can swing down quickly and cause injury. - 3.
+Allow the panel to rotate downward and hand vertically. - Remove the dirty air filters from the filter racks.
+NOTE: The air filters are disposable.
+Do not attempt to clean the filters and reuse them. - 5.
+Clean any dust or debris from both sides for the louvers and around the area where the filters are placed before the new air filters are installed.

-- 5. Clean any dust or debris from both sides for the louvers and around the area where the filter is placed before the new air filter is installed. - 6.
-Place new standard disposable filters into the filter rack that are the same size as removed.
+6. Place new standard disposable filters into both filter racks that are the same size as the filters that were removed.

-NOTE: Make sure the flow arrows on the air filter are pointing away from the louvers in the access panel.
+NOTE: Make sure the flow arrows on the filters are pointing away from the louvers in the ceiling panel.

-- 7. Lift the access panel into the closed position and tighten the thumb screws until the panel is securely fastened to the frame assembly. - 8.
-Follow the "Turning On / Starting the Air handler" in SECTION 4: Startup and Shutdown Instructions in this manual.
+- 7. Lift the louvered ceiling access panel into the closed position and tighten the thumb screws until the panel is securely fastened to the louvered ceiling access panel frame assembly. - Follow the "Turning On / Starting the Air Handler" in the Section 4: Startup and Shutdown Instructions section of these instructions.